omnideconv/omnideconv/README.md

 ## Available Methods

-More information about the second generation deconvolution metods unified in this package as well as their citations can be obtained from the list below.
+More information about the second generation deconvolution methods unified in this package can be obtained from the vignette and the list below.

 -   Bisque: Jew, B., Alvarez, M., Rahmani, E., Miao, Z., Ko, A., Garske, K. M., Sul, J. H., Pietiläinen, K. H., Pajukanta, P., &